Skip to main content

 PIM versus PDM

 PDM stands for Product Data Management and, just like a PCM, resembles a PIM in terms of functionalities.
-The biggest difference is actually in the name: the difference between data and information.
+The most significant difference is actually in the name: the difference between data and information.
 In this case, data is something “raw” and disorganized.
 It must first be converted before it is made understandable – or before it is information.

 PIM versus PLM